kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 # This Practice Builds
-	- Complete each problem in the order viewed.
+	- Complete each problem in the order given.
-	  ---
 	- Draw diagrams for these scenarios. logseq.order-list-type:: number
 		- An airplane, $$\vec{p}$$, is flying and there is wind, $$\vec{w}$$.
 The airplane wants to travel to a location $$[\text{N}8^\circ E]$$ of where it is currently located.
 Also draw the resultant, $$\vec{r}$$.